 - Low initial investment price.

-- VoIP systems are extremely mobile and do not need on-site installation.
+- VoIP systems are incredibly mobile and do not need on-site installation.

-- Many basic VoIP service plans provide restricted options like caller ID, call waiting, and call forwarding.
+- Many basic VoIP service plans provide limited options like caller ID, call waiting, and call forwarding.

 - Most VoIP suppliers don't require long service contracts.

-- Requires higher bandwidth for service availability and good call quality.
+- Requires higher bandwidth for service availability and excellent call quality.

-- Some basic VoIP services might not provide mobile integration or mobile apps.
+- Some essential VoIP services might not provide mobile integration or mobile apps.

 - Being a Voice-only service, VoIP systems lack support for multimedia communications.